 If your personality cannot get in sync with this new archetype, you will struggle to become visible and valued as a consultant in your market!

-More and more people gravitate away from consultants that feel too pushy or sales-focused.
+More and more people gravitate away from consultancies that feel too pushy or sales-focused.
 B2B became P2P, people buy from people they trust and value.
-The new archetype profile lends authenticity that literally can’t be bought.
+The new archetype profile lends an authenticity that literally can’t be bought.

 The new archetype consultant is a baker (with infinite supply)!